 Break Out the Instruments!

 Lastly, have the class play instruments to a march.
-If your classes are big or the kids are harder to manage due to class size or age, have them sit around the hula hoops and explore instruments that you’ve set in the middle.
-If they can handle it, you can hand each child an instrument to march around the room in line with.
-The child in the front can be the drum major and lead the line while holding a rhythm stick or pointer.
-I march to whatever songs we’ve been working on, but Sousa marches or a New Orleans style brass band would be great to use.
-Rebirth Brass Band’s, “Do Whatcha Wanna” is a really fun one!
+If your classes are harder to manage due to class size or age, have them sit around hula hoops and explore instruments that you’ve set in the middle.
+If they can handle it, you can hand each child an instrument to march freely around the room in line with.
+If they can follow-the-leader, the child in the front can be the drum major and lead the line while holding a rhythm stick or pointer.
+After a bit, hand the stick to the next in line and have the leader go to the end of the line.
+I march to whatever songs we’ve been working on, but Sousa marches or a New Orleans-style brass band would be great to use.
+Rebirth Brass Band’s, “Do Whatcha Wanna” is a really fun one, just make sure to stop the song before the last second or two!

 I hope your classes have a lot of fun with these activities!
 If you are looking for more Preschool activities, I’m currently working on adding more resources on TpT.